 In 2000, 126,324 square feet of land coverage was restored and banked with the TRPA (TRPA File 970662, dated March 21, 2000).
-An additional 500,000 square feet of land coverage will be removed under the Proposed Project (Alternative 1).
-Some of the restored land coverage will be relocated within the Project area, but HMR intends to permanently retire at least 10% of the total existing land coverage as part of the Proposed Project (Alternative 1), to comply with the TRPA Governing Board CEP Resolution and proposed height ordinance amendments.
+An additional 500,000 square feet of land coverage will be removed under the Proposed Project (Alternative 11A).
+Some of the restored land coverage will be relocated within the Project area, but HMR intends to permanently retire at least 10% of the total existing land coverage as part of the Proposed Project (Alternative 1/1A), to comply with the TRPA Governing Board CEP Resolution and proposed height ordinance amendments.

-HMR will submit applications to TRPA to bank a portion of the restored land coverage.
+HMR will submit applications to TRPA to bank a portion of the-restored land coverage.
 The amount of permanent land coverage retirement will be determined through the analysis of the proposed commodities (see discussion below).
 The balance of restored land coverage will be banked for possible use within the Project area or for transfer to allowable uses as permitted by the TRPA Code of Ordinances.
+In 2011, HMR submitted an application to TRPA to bank land coverage that has been restored on the upper mountain.
+As documented in the Restored Land Coverage Banking Permit (TRPA File VBOC2011-0237) dated August 30, 2011 and included in Appendix HH-2, 243,428 square feet of existing land coverage is now banked and available for relocation in the project area.